 My aim in sharing this fragment of Evelyn’s lifestory is to encourage you to find out more about your own mother, including her life before motherhood.
 Don’t despair if your mother is no longer with you.
-I continue to discover snippets of information about my mother even though she died 5 years ago.
+I continue to discover snippets of information about my mother even though she died a number of years ago.
 It is still a blessing.
 However, if you have the opportunity, take time to ask your mother about her life, especially her early years.
 Spending time together looking at photographs (or digital images) and memorabilia, and talking about them, is a great starting point.

 Evelyn’s lifestory: The background

-I decided to write Evelyn’s lifestory.
-It was an ambitious project, but well worth the time and effort.
+Writing my mother’s lifestory was an ambitious project, but well worth the time and effort.
 Indeed, it was no burden: the process itself gave me much joy and satisfaction.
 I thought that I knew my mother well, but there was so much more I had to learn about her: especially the young woman I never knew.

 In fact, the more I discovered about my mother’s early life and times, the more respect I had for her, and the more I cherished her.

 What I produced was a photographic record of my mother’s life to accompany her lifestory.
-There are three volumes: three large annotated photo scrapbooks.
+There are three volumes: three large annotated photo albums.
 While she was still alive, I completed Volumes I and II, covering her life from 1916 to the end of the 1960s.
 Volume III remains unfinished.

-As my mother’s memory faded, I found that the photo scrapbooks helped her recall and recount important events in her life, marvel at experiences long forgotten, remember people who had been part of her life, and be thankful.
+As my mother’s memory faded, I found that the photo albums helped her recall and recount important events in her life, marvel at experiences long forgotten, remember people who had been part of her life, and be thankful.
 She was always so thankful!

 Researching and writing Evelyn’s lifestory taught me a lot about my mother but it was also instructive for me personally.
 It helped me realize the necessity and importance of upholding the dignity of older persons (like Evelyn), and honouring them, despite their failing competencies.
 It also helped me deal with my own grief and pain during the years I witnessed and dealt with Evelyn’s gradual physical and mental decline as the dementia took hold.